Why Sensory-Friendly in today’s world?

-I thought, “I want to solve a problem for people with sensory sensitivity.”
-What is more, I wanted to harness the power of technology to solve that problem too.
-Besides, I know we can use technology to solve a daily-life problem.
-I don’t see anyone else with the solution.
-Not occupational therapy.
-Nor education.
-Finally, not even health care.
+And, I thought, “I want to solve a problem for people with sensory sensitivity.”
+More importantly, I wanted to do this by harnessing the power of technology.
+Because I know we can use technology to solve a daily-life problem and I don’t see anyone else with the solution.
+Not occupational therapy, nor education, or even health care.

-And there is more.
 For example, in May of 2019, “sensory overload” was being searched on Google 27, 000 times a month.
 In November of 2019, “sensory overload” was being searched 33, 000 times a month.

 Google News Alerts alone identified 75 sensory-friendly events or locations in North America in just 7 days.
 I know because I counted!

-Well, we use technology to pool sensory-friendly information from everyone and everywhere.
+First, we use technology to pool sensory-friendly information from everyone and everywhere.
 As a first step, we put them in the Sensory-Friendly Finder.

 Do you know of a sensory-friendly champion?
 Read this blog post and get a certificate of appreciation to share.

-Want to advocate for a business or an organization to become sensory-friendly.
+Lastly, If you want to advocate for a business or an organization to become sensory-friendly.
 Download an advocacy letter you can edit and use.